seiya1223/techcasestudies/_drafts/2016-09-01-Xamarin-template.md

 #image: "{{ site.baseurl }}/images/imagename.png" #should be ~350px tall
 excerpt: This article is aimed a providing a template to create Xamarin Hackfest articles.
 language: The language of the article (e.g.: English)
-verticals: The vertical markets this article has focus on (e.g.: Energy, Manufacturing, Transportation & Logistics, Smart Cities, Agricultural, Environmental, Healthcare)
+verticals: The vertical markets this article has focus on (e.g.: Energy, Manufacturing & Resources, Financial Services, Public Sector, Retail, Consumer Products & Services, Environmental, Communications/Media, Transportation & Logistics, Smart Cities, Agricultural, Environmental, Healthcare, Other)
 ---

 ## Learning from Building a Mobile Application with *Customer_Name* ##